 Temperance leaders were often fascinating and colorful people.
 They were flesh and blood humans.
 They had their their goals and achievements.
 And they also had their failures, eccentricities and moral weaknesses.
 You might be surprised at what you find.

 Anderson, William H.

-William H. Anderson was one f the most successful lobyists of the the Anti-Saloon League.
-Highly anti-Semitic, anti-Irish, and anti-German, Anderson’s favorite target of hostilituy was Catholicism.
+William H. Anderson was one of the most successful lobbyists of the the Anti-Saloon League.
+Anderson was highly anti-Semitic, anti-Irish, and anti-German.
+However, his favorite target of hostility was Catholicism.
 He effectively used prejudice to promote pronibition.
 Learn more about William H. Anderson.

 Anthony, Susan B.

 Susan B. Anthony was a famous feminist and prohibitionist.
 Her name known by virtually everyone.
 But how did sarsaparilla greatly promote the temperance work of Susan B. Anthony?

 Purly Baker was head of the powerful Anti-Saloon League.
 He despised both brewers and Germans.
 Most brewers were German-Americans.
 Baker wrote that Germans “eat like gluttons and drink like swine.”
 Read more about Purley Baker.

 P.T.
 Barnum, the circus owner, saw alcohol as a great curse.
 As a result, he devoted much time to promoting prohibition.
 The great P.T.
 Barnum was very creative in advanced his beliefs about alcohol.
 Learn how hr advanced prohibition at P.T.
 Barnum.

 Barr, Daisy Douglas

 Daisy Douglas Barr was leader of the Indiana Women’s Ku Klux Klan (WKKK) in the early 1920s.
 She was also an active member of the Women’s Christian Temperance Union (WCTU).
 Daisy Douglas Barr‘s life was truly fascinating.